umbraco/rfcs/cms/0027-the-future-of-search.md

 1. The abstraction should be easy to use.
 2. It should be possible to implement with any search provider.

+When reading through this, it is important to keep in mind that the search abstraction will cover both backoffice and frontend search.
+This is the equivalent of what is currently commonly known as search in "internal" and "external" indexes.

 ### Indexing

 We will handling indexing for the search index via cache refreshers.